Bachelor of Photography

 The courses are accompanied by seminars in photography, art, design and film history, media theory, and philosophy.
 What’s more, you have the option to attend courses within the programs for Communication Design (English), Motion and Interaction Design, and Illustration.

 The tasks are based on the requirements of the working world.
-BTK’s philosophy and mission is to support you in letting your talents and preferences unfold – regardless of whether you would like to work in an abstract, artistic way or with real-life applications.
+UE’s philosophy and mission is to support you in letting your talents and preferences unfold – regardless of whether you would like to work in an abstract, artistic way or with real-life applications.
 The development of your own visual trademark, as well as teaching you the skills you need to think of concepts out of the box, form the essential foundation for your career success.
 Thus, they are encouraged and supported.

 To give you a more precise picture of what to expect in your future career, or to coach soft skills, you will complete a mandatory, 21-week internship or semester abroad, for instance at a partner university within the Laureate Network.
 The 6th semester serves to intensify your own design interests and to fine-tune them for your profession.